 By Costa Rica specialist Nik

-A land of cloudforests, smouldering volcanoes and rugged beaches, Costa Rica’s natural environment provides a perfect setting for wildlife experiences and adrenaline-fueled activities alike.
+A land of cloudforests, smouldering volcanoes and rugged beaches, Costa Rica’s natural environment provides a perfect setting for wildlife experiences and adrenaline-fuelled activities alike.

 Covering an area of only 51,000 square kilometres (19,700 square miles) it’s a compact country, yet one of the most biodiverse on earth.
 Thick forest canopies protect all manner of flora and fauna, from red eyed tree frogs that peer out at you from their leafy home, to sleeping three-toed sloths curled up high above you, while on the coast turtles come to nest along Costa Rica’s Caribbean and Pacific facing beaches.